Frequently Asked Questions

 Who is the parent coordinator?

-Monica Gutierrez-Kirwan is our parent coordinator.
+Olivia Poor is our parent coordinator.
 She can be found greeting families at drop-off and pick-up.
 She is always available to answer any questions.
-Monica is the liaison between parents and the principal, administration, teachers and the DOE.
-You can always talk to Monica if you have any concerns, if you want to volunteer but don’t know where to start, or for anything at all!
-You can drop by Monica’s office in room 105 or email her at email@example.com.
-Monica also sends out a weekly newsletter to keep you in the loop about all that goes on at PS 29, backpacks a monthly PS 29 calendar, and posts photos and videos about all the great school events on our Instagram feed and PS 29 Facebook page
+Olivia is the liaison between parents and the principal, administration, teachers and the DOE.
+You can always talk to Olivia if you have any concerns, if you want to volunteer but don’t know where to start, or for anything at all!
+You can drop by Olivia’s office in room 105 or email her at email@example.com.
+Olivia also sends out a weekly newsletter to keep you in the loop about all that goes on at PS 29 and posts photos and videos about all the great school events on our Instagram and Facebook.

 How do I get in touch with my child’s teacher?

 Each teacher has a preference for keeping in touch and will let you know the best way to establish communication (e.g. notes via your child’s homework folder, email, phone).
 If you have a specific concern about your child’s work or behavior in a specialty class such as library, music, science, chess or PE, speak with that teacher directly.
-You can find the contact info for teachers in our Directory (coming soon!).
-If you are not sure what to do, speak with our parent coordinator, Monica Gutierrez-Kirwan.
-You can reach her at firstname.lastname@example.org
+Every teacher will share their PS29 email address.
+If you are not sure what to do, speak with our parent coordinator, Olivia Poor.
+You can reach her at firstname.lastname@example.org.

 Who should I talk to if I have a concern or a question about my child’s education and experience at PS 29?